rasha-salim/SpaceNetChallenge.github.io/index.md

 4. [SpaceNet Building Footprint Challenge: Round 2 Solutions](https://github.com/SpaceNetChallenge/BuildingDetectors_Round2)
 5. [SpaceNet Road Network Extraction and Routing Challenge](https://github.com/SpaceNetChallenge/RoadDetectors)

-## Next Competition
-The SpaceNet team is currently preparing for the next challenge to be launched in September 2018.
-This challenge will focus on the use of Off-Nadir imagery for building footprint extraction.
-Stay tuned for more information.

 ## Catalog
 1. [Area of Interest 1 (AOI 1) - Location: Rio de Janeiro.](/AOI_Lists/AOI_1_Rio.html) 50cm imagery collected from DigitalGlobe’s [WorldView-2 satellite](http://satimagingcorp.s3.amazonaws.com/site/pdf/WorldView-2_datasheet.pdf).
 The dataset includes building footprints and 8-band multispectral data.